CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/_index.md

 ---
 title: "Multiple Server - With HA"
 linkTitle: "Multiple Server - With HA"
-description: "Instructions for Disaster recovery of CORTEX on multiple on-premise servers with high availability (HA)."
+description: "Instructions for disaster recovery of a {{% ctx %}} platform installed on multiple on-premise servers with high availability (HA)."
 weight: 50
 ---